linkalls/web-archiver/archive-lite/README.md

     -   **Success Response (200 OK):** Returns the HTML content (`text/html`).
     -   **Error Responses:** `400 Bad Request`, `404 Not Found`.

--   **`GET /api/archive/:id/screenshot`**: Retrieve a screenshot for an archive.
-    -   `:id` is the numerical ID of the archive entry.
-    -   **Success Response (200 OK):** Returns the JPEG image (`image/jpeg`) if available.
-    -   **Error Responses:** `400 Bad Request`, `404 Not Found` (if screenshot doesn't exist or feature is not fully implemented).
-        This endpoint serves the captured screenshot.
-If screenshot capture failed for a specific entry (e.g., due to page load errors or Chrome issues), this endpoint will return a 404 for that entry.

 ## SPA (Single Page Application) Support

--   Screenshot capture using `chromedp` is implemented, which navigates to the page, waits for basic readiness (`body` tag and a short delay), and then takes a full-page screenshot.
-This approach should capture the initial state of many SPAs.
 -   The system does not currently perform deep SPA rendering (e.g., scrolling to trigger lazy-loaded content, interacting with elements before capture, or extracting fully rendered HTML after all JavaScript execution).
--   The `Dockerfile` now includes Google Chrome, enabling this screenshot functionality within the container.
 -   Further enhancements for more complex SPA interactions and full HTML rendering from SPAs are future considerations.

 ## Running Tests

-Note: Tests for screenshot capture (`TestCaptureSPA_ActualCapture` in `storage_test.go` and parts of `TestGetArchiveScreenshotAPI_Integration` in `handlers_test.go`) depend on a functional Chrome/Chromium environment.
-You can skip these specific tests by setting the environment variable `CHROME_TESTS_DISABLED=true` before running tests (e.g., `CHROME_TESTS_DISABLED=true go test ./...`).
+`CHROME_TESTS_DISABLED=true` before running tests (e.g., `CHROME_TESTS_DISABLED=true go test ./...`).
 If Chrome is not found or encounters issues like timeouts, these tests are designed to skip gracefully or log the issue, allowing other tests to pass.

 This project includes unit and integration tests.